 HIV-2 and SIV encode Vpx, a virion-packaged accessory protein that induces the degradation of the host restriction factor SAMHD1, allowing the virus to infect macrophages and DCs.
 SAMHD1 blocks HIV infection by dephosphorylating the deoxynucleotide triphosphates (dNTPs) of the cell, thereby blocking reverse transcription.
-When the virus infects a cell, Vpx is released, finds SAMHD1 in the nucleus and sends it off the proteasome to be degraded.
-For reasons that we still don’t fully understand, HIV-1 doesn’t have a Vpx.
+When the virus infects a cell, Vpx is released, binds to SAMHD1 in the nucleus and sends it off to the proteasome to be degraded.
+For reasons that we still don’t fully understand, HIV-1 doesn’t encode Vpx.
 We’re interested to understand how SAMHD1 antiviral activity is regulated by the cell and why some lentiviruses need Vpx while others do not.
 HIV-1 encodes the related accessory protein, Vpr which is also virion-packaged and forms a complex with an E3 ubiquitin ligase.
 Vpr may counteract yet another host restriction and we’re trying to understand how that works.